camunda/camunda-docs-static/get-started/content/dmn11/model.md

 Assuming that the input value for "Season" is provided by a variable with name "season", the [input expression](/manual/latest/reference/dmn11/decision-table/input/#input-expression) should be "season".

-Click on the field under "Season".
+Click on the "Season" field.
 In the dialog that pops up, set "season" as expression and close it.

 {{< img src="../img/modeler-step3.png" >}}

-Next, click on the field under "Dish" and set "desiredDish" as [output name](/manual/latest/reference/dmn11/decision-table/output/#output-name).
+Next, click on the "Dish" field and set "desiredDish" as [output name](/manual/latest/reference/dmn11/decision-table/output/#output-name).

 # Configure the Type of the Input and Output

 Assuming that the input value for "Season" is provided as String, the [type of the input value](/manual/latest/reference/dmn11/decision-table/input/#input-type-definition) should be "string".

-Click on the field under the input expression "season".
+Click on the field under the "Season" field.
 Open the combo box and choose the type "string" in the dialog that pops up.

 {{< img src="../img/modeler-step4.png" >}}

-Same for the [output type](/manual/latest/reference/dmn11/decision-table/output/#output-type-definition), click on the field under the output name "desiredDish" and choose "string" as type.
+Same for the [output type](/manual/latest/reference/dmn11/decision-table/output/#output-type-definition), click on the field under the "Dish" field and choose "string" as type.

 # Add Rules

 Now, add the first [rule](/manual/latest/reference/dmn11/decision-table/rule/) that specifies that the desired dish for season "Fall" is "Spareribs".

-Click on the "+" button at the bottom of the table.
+Click on the "+" button at the bottom of the table or just click anywhere on the last row.
 In the row that was added, type "Fall" in the input column and "Spareribs" in the output column.

 {{< img src="../img/modeler-step5.png" >}}